 - The identification of family needs and strengths is not a mandatory component of the IFSP/IEP – it is voluntary.
 No child can be refused services because of the family’s refusal to be assessed.

-- Identification of family resources and concerns should be planned individually with each family.
+- The identification of family resources and concerns should be planned individually with each family.

-- Identification of family resources and concerns should be conducted in a non-intrusive manner.
+- The identification of family resources and concerns should be conducted in a non-intrusive manner.

 - Conduct the interview in ways to respect the family’s home language, values, and culture.